iredmail/docs/en_US/ee/0-ee.changelog.md

   Scanning`, `Whitelists and Blacklists`, `Greylisting`, `Throttling`.

 - Improvements:
+    - Allows setting passwords to never expire for all users in the domain.
     - Log and display detailed info of removed mailbox on `Activities` page, including mailbox size, number of messages, scheduled date, mailbox path.
     - Display MariaDB/MySQL database names and sizes on `Dashboard` page.